 "Damn," he muttered, "Now I have to Scourgify your germs off my hands."

-"Damn," she imitated him, "Now I have to Scourgify Death Eater germs off my hands.
-Disgus–"
+"Damn," she imitated him, "Now I have to Scourgify Death Eater germs off my–"

 Before Hermione knew what happened, she was shoved against a tree roughly.
-Shrinking back when she saw the intensity in Draco's eyes, her hand immediately tightened around the wand in her pocket.
+Shrinking back when she saw the intensity in Draco's eyes, her hand immediately tightened around her wand again and lifted it to dig into his throat.
+He barely seemed to notice it, if at all.
 She was not expecting him to lash out so violently.
 It looked like she'd hit a sore spot.

-"I am not a fucking Death Eater anymore and I never was by choice," he growled coldly, his eyes full of hate, "And don't you dare call me one ever again.
+"I am not a fucking Death Eater anymore, and I never was by choice," he snarled, his eyes full of hate, "And don't you dare call me one ever again.
 You have no idea what the fuck I've been through."

 She opened her mouth, but he silenced her.

-"No, Granger," he snarled viciously, "You think you and your precious little Potter and Weasley have been through hell?
-Well, try living under my roof with an insane aunt and the Dark Lord breathing down your back every day and let's see how far you'd go to save your own skin and your family's."
+"No, Granger," he continued, his eyes darkening.
+"You think you and your precious little Potter and Weasley have been through hell?
+Well, try living under my roof with an insane aunt and the Dark Lord breathing down your back every day and let's see what choices you'd make."

 Hermione doubted she'd ever resort to what he did.
 She would have found another way.
 There were always options.
 Always.
 However, she was smart enough not to voice her thoughts.
-Placating Malfoy was now number one on her list of things to do.
 She had seen him angry, but never to this extent.
 It scared her.
 On top of this, she had this eerie feeling they were being watched.
 Since they were both in the Forbidden Forest, she was positive they actually were being watched by something.
 She needed to get him to stop so they could move on.

-"I know what you guys think," he continued, "All of us in Slytherin do.
+"I know what you guys think," he continued, his voice lower now as their eyes locked again.
+"All of us in Slytherin do.
 You and everyone else think that we could have gone to the Order or refused the Dark Lord – well too fucking bad.
 We were forced to comply or be killed.
 So stop looking at us like we had a choice.
-Because guess what, Granger?" he leaned in, sneering venomously, "None of us did.
+Because guess what, Granger?" he leaned in so close, too close.
+"None of us did.
 Have we ever pretended like we were proud of what we had to do?"

-"Maybe in the beginning we gloated," he continued coldly, unaware, "But the novelty always wore off rather quickly.
-Seeing your arm bleed the first few times the Mark burns tends to do that to a person.
+"Maybe in the beginning we gloated," he continued, unaware, "But the novelty always wore off rather quickly.
+Seeing your arm bruised and bleeding the first few times the Mark burns tends to do that to a person.
 Imagine, Granger," he leaned in, his lips by her ear.